rithan2001/Database-to-shortlist-Universities_VLSI-only-/readme.md

 	Gatech - good research experience
 	UCSD - stellar Research and good Gre can get u there Purdue - 315+ gre and decent research admits
-	Uminn is safest if u have decent gpa of 8.5+ and nice research bcakground.
+	Uminn is safest if u have decent gpa of 8.5+ and nice research/industry background.

 Also, LOR and SOP places a huge role in master application.
 Curtail ur statement of purpose acc to neccesities of particular university.